CHAPTER Rev 2400

 copies of all contracts, deeds, agreements, instruments or other documents

-which evidence the necessity of the modification;
+which evidence the necessity of the modification of the apportionment formula;

 (4) Reference to the statutory provisions

-relating to the subject of the petition;
+relating to the subject of the written petition;

 (5) A description of the modified formula